ulfox/uexec/README.md

     1   {"level":"error","msg":"someError","time":"2020-10-30T03:40:13+02:00"}
     2   someError

-### Error Point - Define your error manually
+### Error Pointer (ErP) - Define your error manually

+Note: Do not confuse the naming with the actual golang pointer.
+Here by pointer I mean the index from the returned values of the original action.

-Let's say a function retruns 3 values, from which none is an error.
+Let's say a function retruns 3 values, from which none is a int pointer.
+If we want to handle the int pointer as a possible error (ok when **nil**, error when integer is not **nil**)

     package main